jonas-45/To-do-list-review/README.md

 <!-- ACKNOWLEDGEMENTS -->

-## 🙏 Acknowledgments <a name="acknowledgements"></a>
+## 🙏 Acknowledgments <a href="#acknowlegements" name="acknowledgements"></a>

-Webpack package was used with the htmlwebpackplugin and loaders such as file loaders.
+Webpack package was used for this project setup together with the htmlwebpackplugin and other loaders such as file loaders.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>